mmmuscus/Shadow-Functions-Engine/README.md

 ```cpp
 char oldMenu[SCREENROWS][MENUCOLS];
 ```
-**Usage:** This array holds the textures of the last frame of the menu part of the console window.
+**Usage:** This array holds the textures of the last frame of the "menu" part of the console window.

 **Notes:** This array is needed for the faster and smoother running of the game.
 For the explanation of the segmentation of the console window click [here](#2212-the-whys-of-the-fov-editors-and-the-explanation-of-the-newscreen-and-newmenu-arrays).
 ### 3.3.16. newMenu